 - It's hard to overestimate the influence of Royal on football in the state of Texas.
-Hell it's hard to overestimate his influence generally.
+Hell, it's hard to overstate his influence generally.
 When Texas hired him, he was 17-13 as a head coach at Mississippi State and Washington and never finished higher than fourth in conference.

 - In 20 years at UT Royal's Longhorns won three national titles, won or tied for first in the SWC three times and went to 16 bowl games when going to bowls games was an accomplishment.

-- Future Texas Tech coaches Spike Dykes and David McWilliams were on Royal's staff.
-McWilliams would take the head coaching job at Texas, his alma mater, as well.
+- Future Texas Tech coaches Spike Dykes, and David McWilliams were on Royal's staff.
+McWilliams would take the head coaching job at Texas, his alma mat

-- Before Robert Hall, Zebby Letheredge, Kliff Kingsbury, Graham Harrell, et al there was Rodney Allison.
-Allison threw for over 1,600 yards and ran for over 600 yards, a true duel threat quarterback for the era.
+- Before Robert Hall, Zebby Lethridge, Kliff Kingsbury, Graham Harrell, et al. there was Rodney Allison.
+Allison threw for over 1,600 yards and ran for over 600 yards, a true dual-threat quarterback for the era.